241209-NET/Group1Backend/README.md

 ## Stretch goals
 - Make it pretty
+- sort customers by number of reviews
 - display top customers (hall of fame)
 - display worst customers (hall of shame)
-- Adding address of Restaurant
+- Adding address of Store and display it on google map